 Mademoiselle Parisot retired from the stage at the end of the 1807 season.

 Whether Monsieur Barree moved to Bath on the retirement of his pupil or earlier is not clear, but before 1814, we know he was living in the city with his wife and son, who both assisted in his dance school, which may have been located at 6 George Street.
 In 1814, he moved his family to Twerton.
-From 1814 to 1817, he seems to have confined himself to giving private lessons.
-Then in 1817, the following advert appeared:
+From 1814 to 1817, he confined himself to giving private lessons.
+Then, in 1817, the following advert appeared:

 This is an interesting document as it gives some insight into how public dancing schools functioned at this time.
 Note that young people are taught separately, with young men only being taught in the morning and young women only in the afternoon.
 Lessons took place three times a week, and one class was wholly devoted to the most fashionable dances at this time, the Quadrille and the Waltz.

 We also learn a little more about Barree.
-His daughter is now old enough to join him in the family business, and it seems he has published a number of books on the art of dancing.
+His daughter is now old enough to join him in the family business, and it seems he has published several books on the art of dancing.

 No comments: